- Best Home Carpet Cleaner Reviews

 Another Hoover unit packed with a combination of tools and accessories to help you clean faster and with greater effectiveness.
 Being that Hoover is a major competitor in this industry, we expect no less than pure utility and great craftsmanship.

-This unit has a SpinScrub 360 Brush system.
+This easy home carpet cleaner has a SpinScrub 360 Brush system.
 It makes the brushes counter-rotate and scrubs all the angles in order to reach down and get through the stain better.
 If you need to attack a more sensitive one, or a different stain whatsoever, there is a 3-speed brush control.
 This enables you to go into 3 possible modes: high and normal for regular and more stubborn challenges, and low for gentle cleaning.

 To make things even more effective, this unit has the option of heated cleaning, for quick-paced cleaning sessions that need to dry faster.
 And the CleanSurge control enables you to apply extra detergent from the detergent tank in order to tackle heavier stains and often-treaded areas.